Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-Although Hoeffding's inequality is often presented only for the special case of bounded random variables, the same idea applies to sub-Gaussian random variables. \begin{lemma}[Hoeffding's inequality for sub-Gaussian ranom variables] Let $X_1, \ldots, X_n$ be $n$ independent random variables such that $X_i$ has mean $\mu_i$ and sub-Gaussian parameter $\sigma_i$.
-Let $X = \sum_{i=1}^n X_i$, then for any $t > 0$,
+Oftentimes, Hoeffding's inequality is presented in the following form, which is specialized for bounded random variables. \begin{lemma}[Hoeffding's inequality for bounded ranom variables] Let $X_1, \ldots, X_n$ be $n$ independent random variables such that $X_i \in [a_i, b_i]$ almost surely for all $i$ and let $X = \sum_{i=1}^n X_i$.
+Then for any $t > 0$,